kerenyit/Hangman_python_code/README.md

 - 5.1. if the character isn't correct *or* was guessed before print *"x"*, and the string of old_letters_guessed. and ask the player to enter another character.
-        - def error_check(guess_a_letter): *only* if its not in English and over one character *need to fix this*
+        - def error_check(guess_a_letter): *only* if its not in English and over one character

-- 5.2. if the  player enter *only one character is in English* check if it is a correct guess or wrong one.
+- 5.2. if the  player enter a charcer (only one character is in English) check if it is a correct guess or wrong one.
         - def show_hidden_word(secret_word, old_letters_guessed):
-         *need to fix this code*

     - 5.2.1  if the guess was correct. show the player the outline of the secret_word with the character and blank line.
             - def show_hidden_word(secret_word, old_letters_guessed):
-            *old_letters_guessed should be update in 5.2 stage*

     - 5.2.2 if the guess was wrong. print the *"):"* and underneath an image of the hangman status according to his number of wrong guesses.